brightbytes/sql-cms/README.md

 ## Demo Workflow

-This application comes with a Demo Workflow that was ported from an ancestor of this application.
+This application comes with a Demo Workflow that was ported from an ancestral app.
 There, it also was a pre-requirement-specification Demo Wokrflow intended to be sufficiently complex to test the application.
 In and of itself, it's meaningless, but it does provide some examples of how to use this system.

 ## Future plans

-- Implement an S3 browser for the Create and Edit Import DataFile pages, so S3 URLs needn't be copy/pasted in.
+- Implement an S3 browser for the Import DataFile Create and Edit pages, so S3 URLs needn't be copy/pasted in.
 - Implement the 2 remaining Transform runners
 - Add support for files coming from or going to the local filesystem, rather than S3
 - Add Redshift support, both for production and local development.